 Imbued with determination, in the year of the Euro soccer championship in our country, a group of experienced pilgrims created the Associação dos Amigos do Caminho de Santiago de Viana do Castelo.

-The goals were simple: to make the route in Lusitanian lands grow, but also to explore a mysterious path in the Northern Coast.
+The goals were simple: to make the route in Lusitanian lands grow, and explore a mysterious path in the Northern Coast.
 This one had documentation and bibliography, however, the fundamental was missing: identify, signalize, and publicize the Portuguese Way of the Coast.

 And that is what they did between 2005 and 2010.
 In these 5 years they introduced the yellow arrows along the seaside route, to ensure a guided experience on the historical route.
 On their side was history and the marks it leaves on the territories, which are visible to the naked eye by the various religious buildings and monuments found along the route, such as monasteries and churches.